 - Contract templates.
 SharePoint Online allows creating, storing and reusing templates for various contract types, which makes preparing standard contracts like an NDA a matter of a couple of minutes.

 - Guided creation.
 In SharePoint, it’s possible to partially automate contract creation due to special questionnaires.
 Answers to contract-related questions trigger adding certain fields and clauses to a contract draft.
 This helps to maintain legal term consistency and, consequently, improves risk management.

 - Contract co-authoring.
 SharePoint Online supports simultaneous creation and modification of a contract by several users.
 The changes are visible to all the authors due to color marking.

 - Approval workflow.
 SharePoint contract management software can automatically route a contract to a group of people (e.g., a sales rep, a lawyer, an accounting manager, a CEO) for approval and notify them after a contract is finalized.
-The platform supports creating approval workflows of any complexity and number of stages.
+By the way, you can see the approval workflow in action in our interactive demo.
+SharePoint supports creating approval workflows of any complexity and number of stages.
 The workflows are usually rule-based.
 For example, a domestic contract can have a simpler approval workflow with fewer participants as compared to a contract with other states.